WeTransfer/zip_tricks/README.md

     # now you know how long the response will be
     content_length = expected_zip_size

+## BlockDeflate

+Permits compression in indepentend parts.
+Read the inline docs for now.

 ## Contributing to zip_tricks

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.